Skip to content

 Running containers without fighting them — Docker on a Synology, a maintainable Compose stack that survives reboots and rebuilds, and picking a mini-PC by the workload it'll actually carry.

-Run containers on DSM without fighting it — the DSM 7.2+ Container Manager (and the 7.3 naming churn), the bind-mount permission failure that blocks most first runs, and the 80/443 conflict with DSM's own web services.
+Run containers on DSM without fighting it — Container Manager, the bind-mount permission failure that blocks most first runs, and the 80/443 DSM conflict.

 Open runbook

-Structure a Compose stack that survives reboots, updates, and a rebuild — restart: unless-stopped, .env out of git, named volumes for data, pinned image digests instead of latest, and a backup that captures config + data together.
+Structure a Compose stack that survives reboots, updates, and a rebuild — restart: unless-stopped, .env out of git, named volumes, and pinned image digests.

 Open runbook